uzh-rpg/rpg_davis_simulator/README.md

 #### "I want to create a new DVS dataset"

-Just create your scene into Blender and use render_dataset.py to render it.
+Create your scene into Blender and use render_dataset.py to render it.
 Animate the camera using the standard Blender tools (keyframes, trajectory modifiers, etc.).
 You can also load a camera trajectory from a text file.

 Note that there are a small number of requirements for the Blender synthesizer to work properly:

 - the scene must contain *one* (and only one) camera named 'Camera'
 - the camera used must be 'Perspective' (other types are not supported yet)
-- 'First frame' and 'Last frame' values need to be set
+- 'First frame' and 'Last frame' values need to be set (they will be used to define the beginning/end of the dataset)

 #### "What do the depthmaps contain?"

 Depthmaps are encoded as 32-bit floating-point values.
 The value encoded in the depth map depends on the render engine used by Blender.
+Most of the time, the 'Blender Render' engine is used.

 - 'Blender Render' -> Depth along the optical axis (= Z-depth, fronto-parallel)
 - 'Cycles' -> Euclidean depth (depth along the optical ray, for each pixel)

-## Roadmap

-- Model the sensor more accurately (noise spectral density, hot pixels/regions, pixel refractory period, etc.)
-- Add an IMU simulator (with adjustable noise + bias)
-- Include some example code (Python, C++) to parse data from the generated rosbags